28Protons/ContainerizedDevelopmentTutorial/README.md

 ### Download this repository
 Download or check out this Git repository.
 The tutorial should be run from the root of this repository and all commands will assume they are being run in or relative to this base folder.

+You may need to install Git for Windows first.
+It can be found here.  https://git-scm.com/download/win

+If you are on a Mac, you can install it by running this command to install the Homebrew package manager if you don't already have it. https://brew.sh/
+Once installed, you can run this command to install git: `brew install git`

+Once Git is installed run the following command in folder of your liking.  `git clone https://github.com/byllc/ContainerizedWorkflowsTest.git`

-## IDE and Editor requirements.
+# IDE and Editor requirements.
 You can use any editor for this tutorial but we'll also be showing some tips and tricks for using Visual Studio Code, you may want to install that and use it for the session.
 But there will be plenty to do in your editor of choice.
+VSCode can be found here: https://code.visualstudio.com/

 ### Install Docker
 First ensure you've installed the appropriate Docker implementation for your platform.
 The docker for desktop installation can be found [here](https://docs.docker.com/desktop/)